HanumantappaBudihal/Open-Grants-Program/applications/project_aurras_mvp.md

 What makes us different is

 As a part of Web 3 Community and Ecosystem
-* We will be providing first class support to connect blockchains
+* First class support to connect blockchains
 * Deployment and definition of workflows will be done through easy to write YAML configuration.
 * Workflow tasks can be written in multiple languages -  NodeJS, Go, Java, Scala, PHP, Python, Ruby, Ballerina, .NET and Rust (We prefer and Recommend WASM compatible Rust)
 * First class support to MQTT Endpoints.